 Wasn’t it strange to join a band that has members leaving all the time?
 I mean, three out of five members left within a year.
 How was that situation from your point of view?

 I joined… Well, it’s funny if you look at it for what it is.
-Zetro (Steve Souza) quit so Rob [Dukes] joined and when I got a phone call, Tom [Hunting] was thinking about leaving so I was like ok, alright, I’ll listen to the demo, and the demo was great.
-They did a five song demo with Rob and it sounded great, it was really good music and I like it.
-So I joined and after that, like a week later, Rick left.
-At that time the point was to get the record done.
-Gary [Holt] was capable of doing all the guitar work on the record if he had to, and he did almost all of it except for Lee’s leads.
+Zetro (Steve Souza) quit, so Rob [Dukes] joined, and when I got a phone call, Tom [Hunting] was thinking about leaving, so I was like, ok, alright, I’ll listen to the demo, and the demo was great.
+They did a five-song demo with Rob, and it sounded great, it was really good music, and I liked it.
+So I joined, and after that, like a week later, Rick left.
+At that time, the point was to get the record done.
+Gary [Holt] could do all the guitar work on the record if he had to, and he did almost all of it except for Lee’s leads.

 Rick Hunolt never recorded any guitar parts for the album?

 Nope, it was all Gary; and then obviously, Lee’s solos.
 So, how weird was it to join a band that had 3/5 of its members leave?
-It wasn’t weird at all because it was just’I was the second one to join after the second guy left.
-This is rock n’ roll, people quit bands and join bands.
-It’s not the first time or the last time and I’m never surprised.
+It wasn’t weird at all because it was just the second one to join after the second guy left.
+This is rock n’ roll.
+People quit bands and join bands.
+It’s not the first time or the last time, and I’m never surprised.
 It’s just the way it is.

 Well, despite all the difficulties you had, you never lost your faith in this band?

 No, I didn’t at all.
-Because primarily, if Rick was the main songwriter, I would go “Wow, that changes everything,” but he wasn’t writing anything.
-Well if you have your main songwriter in tact and if somebody quits the band can still go on.
-But when you lose songwriters; that’s when it matters and can really damage the chemistry of the sound.
-But the sound was in tact.
-All you really need is a killer drummer, a killer singer and a good songwriter.
+Because primarily, if Rick was the main songwriter, I would go, “Wow, that changes everything,” but he wasn’t writing anything.
+Well, if you have your main songwriter intact and if somebody quits, the band can still go on.
+But when you lose songwriters, that’s when it matters and can damage the chemistry of the sound.
+But the sound was intact.
+All you need is a killer drummer, a killer singer, and a good songwriter.

 I knew all their records except for “Impact Is Imminent” ‘laughs.’

-Which claim do you prefer more; the new album is classic Exodus and a natural continuation where “Tempo of the Damned” left off or do you think that new album is completely different compared to any other Exodus album?
+Which claim do you prefer more; the new album is classic Exodus and a natural continuation where “Tempo of the Damned” left off, or do you think that new album is completely different from any other Exodus album?

-I just speak with Gary (Holt), and he said that there would be a new Exodus studio album coming out soon?
+I just spoke with Gary (Holt), and he said that there would be a new Exodus studio album coming out soon?